abs-cbn-tf/terraform-abs/README.md

 ## Terraform IAM, VPC, KMS, and Security

 This repository contains Terraform code examples for managing IAM, VPC, KMS, and Security resources in AWS.
-These examples demonstrate how to provision and configure these resources using Terraform's infrastructure as code approach.
+These examples demonstrate how to provision and configure these resources using Terraform's infrastructure as code.

 ## Table of Contents